Foveluy/rn-toaster/README.md

 ## Usage

-Install the toast from npm with `npm install react-native-smart-toast --save`.
+Install the toast from npm with `npm install rn-toaster --save`.
-Then, require it from your app's JavaScript files with `import toast from 'react-native-smart-toast'`.
+Then, require it from your app's JavaScript files with `import toast from 'rn-toaster'`.

 ```js
 import React, { Component } from "react";